openaps/AndroidAPSdocs/docs/EN/Hardware/DexcomG7.md

 I just want to share my own personal experience as it might help folks in a similar position...
 I made several mistakes which hopefully you can avoid to make the transition smoother...
 Assuming that you have been already looping hapily with a G6 transmitter sending its data to Xdrip+ which sends it to AAPS which uploads it to NightScout.
 In my case I have a samsun S22+ running the latest Android on Tmobile, I am using omnipod dash.
 I also use a google drive to share files between my PC and my phone.
 I never ran a dev/beta build of AAPS before...
 I just received a G7 prescription from my endocrinologist; so how can I use it?
 That's the way I did it...
 I am sure there are other ways some of which might be simpler/better... don't hesitate to refine this doc accordingly!
+note: If you happen to use the _BYODA g6 _app (aka Original recipe) instead of xdrip+ you will have to uninstall it before installing _diakem G7 _(aka new coke).

 1. Disclaimer & al.